hannavbustamante/election_analysis/README.md

     reader = csv.reader(election_data)
 ```

-With this modification, the user can use any election file that is formatted the same way as the election_results.csv file and locted in the "Resources" folder.
+With this modification, the user can use any election file that is formatted the same way as the election_results.csv file and located in the "Resources" folder.
 The program asks the user what file they would like to read from, and the file_to_load variable takes this input.
 To go even further, I would in the future want to create a way to read a file from any file path, not just files located in the Resources folder.